philspence/gendock/README.md

 ## Preparing Receptors

-Save your macromolecules/receptors in the *receptor* directory as **receptorX.pdbqt** where X is the numerical value, e.g. **receptor1.pdbqt**.
-The Autodock Vina configuration files are then named **rX-vina-config.txt**.
+Save your macromolecules/receptors in the *receptor* directory as **[name].pdbqt** and the Autodock Vina configuration files must then be named **[name]-config.txt**.
 These should be edited with your vina properties, grid size and location etc. I recommend using AutoDock Tools to find out the suitable grid size and location for your receptor, as well as saving to a *.pdbqt* file format.
-There is already a default config file named **r1-vina-config.txt** and the parameters are set as:
+There is already a default config file named **receptor1-config.txt** and the parameters are set as:
 ```
 receptor = receptor/receptor.pdbqt